 By the way, if you are here just to learn about the growing popular types of various study drugs that are becoming more and more mainstream, and the like, you can just click here to skip down to that part of this page.
 You can also quickly see all the different types of study drugs by going to the study drugs list section.
 For the top alternatives to abusing study drugs, you can click here.
 See all the various categories by going to the menu part of this site, but only if you are on a desktop or laptop view.

 What Are Study Drugs?

-These are prescription stimulants like Ritalin, Vyvanse, and Adderall which are used improperly to increase mental focus when studying.
-They are also referred to as “smart drugs” or “cognitive enhancers”.
+Study Drugs refer to the out-of-accordance use of prescription stimulants like Ritalin, Vyvanse, and Adderall to increase mental focus when studying.
 These drugs are commonly prescribed for Attention Deficit Hyperactivity Disorder (ADHD) patients and Attention Deficit Hyperactivity Disorder (ADD) patients.
 When used without a prescription, however, they can be dangerous.
 But despite the risks, 1 in 5 college students use study drugs to get a short-term energy boost to plow through the dreaded all-nighters.
 A study conducted by the University of Maryland back in 2005 showed that after alcohol and marijuana, Adderall is the most readily available drug in college campuses.
 Students think that smart drugs are better than street drugs but this is far from the truth.
 The drugs are highly addictive and have effects similar to street drugs.

 In many colleges, there is no black market for smart drugs because they are easily accessible.
 Students obtain them in two ways: by getting prescriptions or by making friends with students who have prescriptions.